OCA/stock-logistics-workflow/stock_picking_backorder_policy/README.rst

 - **Never**: the remaining quantity is cancelled and no backorder is created.

-The policy is shared by a company and its contacts (delivery addresses).
-A transfer created for a partner (for instance directly from the Inventory app) defaults to that partner's policy, and the value can still be adjusted on the transfer.
 When left empty, the operation type's own policy applies, exactly like standard Odoo.

+The policy is carried by the operations, so it survives multi-step routes and make-to-order chains.
+Modules building on top of this one seed it from their own documents:
+``sale_stock_picking_backorder_policy`` for deliveries generated from a sale order, ``purchase_stock_picking_backorder_policy`` for receipts generated from a purchase order.

 **Table of contents**